namatsawin/lazyhex/README.md

-# LazyHex
+# LazyHexa

-LazyHex is a CLI tool designed to simplify the generation of code following [Hexagonal Architecture in NestJS](https://github.com/Sairyss/domain-driven-hexagon).
-With support for creating modules, commands, and queries, LazyHexNest automates repetitive tasks, helping you build scalable and maintainable applications faster.
+LazyHexa is a CLI tool designed to simplify the generation of code following [Hexagonal Architecture in NestJS](https://github.com/Sairyss/domain-driven-hexagon).
+With support for creating modules, commands, and queries, LazyHexa automates repetitive tasks, helping you build scalable and maintainable applications faster.

 ### Features

 - Generate NestJS modules with Hexagonal Architecture.
-- Automatically create commands, queries, entities, services, controllers, and more.
+- Automatically create `commands`, `queries`, `entities`, `services`, `controllers`, and more.
-- Supports CRUD operations: Create, Read (single and list), Update, Delete.
+- Supports CRUD operations: `Create`, `Read` (single and list), `Update`, `Delete`.
-- Option to skip file creation if files already exist.
-- Automatically add routes to your application if desired.

 ### Installation

 ```
-npm install -g lazyhexnest
+npm install -g lazyhexa
 ```

 ### Usage